Raigyo/unity-3d-game-forest/Readme.md

 It's also that calss that controls if the player has won or lost.

+#### 3.2.3 Script: GameController.cs

-**Script: GameController.cs - //GameController : counter and score management / display messages and pannels /show hide some elements
+//GameController : counter and score management / display messages and pannels /show hide some elements

 This script manage many things: display or hide elements according to the situation.